-Kyle & Taylor | Inle Lake Buddhist Wedding Nyaungshwe
+Kyle & Taylor | Inle Lake Myanmar Wedding in Nyaungshwe

-Buddist Wedding on Spellbinding Inle Lake in Myanmar
+Myanmar Wedding on Spellbinding Inle Lake

-From the Inle Princess resort, we took the boat to the floating village of Ywama where Nga PheKyaung Monastery is located.
-After playing some fun door games the couple was allowed inside where their Buddhist ceremony was performed.
-After feeding the monks we took the boats around the lake before heading back to Nyaungshwe.
-Wow, what a wedding!
+We rode a boat from the Inle Princess resort to Nga PheKyaung Monastery in the floating village of Ywama.
+After enjoying some entertaining door games, the couple entered for their Buddhist ceremony.
+After feeding the monks, we took the boats around the lake before returning to Nyaungshwe.

 Features & Awards

-Fearless Award Winner & WPJA Masterpiece Award Winner + featured in Marry Me magazine & TWN magazine & Photobug magazine
+Their Myanmar Wedding won a Fearless Award Winner & WPJA Masterpiece Award Winner + featured in Marry Me magazine & TWN magazine & Photobug magazine

 Myanmar